Input Switch Operator

 Overview

-The Input Switch operator lets you alternate between 2 inputs in the same flow of a Data Workflow.
-To start, you'll connect 2 Input-type operators to your Input Switch.
+The Input Switch operator lets you alternate between two inputs in the same flow of a Data Workflow.
+To start, you'll connect two Input-type operators to your Input Switch.
 Then, you'll set a condition for the Input Switch to determine which set of input data to use.
-When your condition is True, the Input Switch chooses the input connected to its upper input port.
-When your condition is False, the Input Switch chooses the input connected to its lower input port.
+When your condition is True, the Input Switch chooses the input connected to its upper input port, and when your condition is False, the Input Switch chooses the input connected to its lower input port.

 In other words, you can think of an Input Switch like a reverse Decision operator.
-A Decision operator has 2 possible paths for your data to follow.
+A Decision operator has two possible paths for your data to follow.
 The Decision uses a condition to determine which path to send your data on.
-In contrast, the Input Switch operator has 1 possible path with 2 potential sources of data.
+In contrast, the Input Switch operator has one possible path with two potential sources of data.
 And the Input Switch uses a condition to determine which set of data to send on that path.

 You’ll find the Input Switch operator under the Gateways group at the left of the Data Workflow canvas.